 Startups make products, fans make brands

-Although viral growth is always built into tech business models, in reality it’s quite rare to achieve.
-The best thing a brand can do is to drive a product’s strategy through a market efficiently by provoking conversation and creating desire.
-This is not an emotional game but a survival strategy.
-Investing early in creating a fan-centric product advantage keeps marketing and sales costs under control and has a much greater shot at viral growth.
+Although viral growth is usually built into tech business models, in reality it’s quite rare to achieve.
+A brand that provokes conversation by investing early in a product advantage keeps marketing and sales costs under control and has a much greater shot at viral growth.

 Here’s a 6-point checklist to see if your brand is effectively managing your relationships.

-Rather than overthinking vision, mission and purpose, the product must be clear about how it helps users like no one else in the world can.
+Rather than overthinking vision and mission statements the product is clear how it helps users.
 A good brand should play off that.
 When Uber dropped its premium positioning and let the product lead the way, it used the halo around the brand to create fomo at massive scale.
 Rather than let exclusivity get in the way of growth, the brand is now much more about solving urban transportation challenges across the world than being everyone’s personal driver.
 And everyone’s invited to be a part of that conversation.